 Jack + Jill Bath

 Black and glass sconces on either side of the mirror provide ample light, while also bringing in a fun look.
 Having two sinks in a Jack + Jill bathroom is a great way to divide the room, while still being able to utilize the space for multiple people.
-A large six drawer cabinet between the two sinks provides lots of storage for all the curling irons, make-up, and hair accessories that comes with twin girls.
+A large six-drawer cabinet between the two sinks provides lots of storage for all the curling irons, make-up, and hair accessories that come with twin girls.

 Using patterned, square, black and white tile for the floor adds a fun geometric element that provides a great base for the space.
-An open shelf white oak vanity provides storage, without making the space feel smaller with closed cabinets and drawers.
-A black tilt mirror ties into other mirrors throughout the home and the caged black and gold sconces framed on either side of the mirror are a fun play off the typical glass sconce.
-A gold faucet accents the lights and a black frame shower door completes the space.
+An open-shelf white oak vanity provides storage, without making the space feel smaller with closed cabinets and drawers.
+A black tilt mirror ties into other mirrors throughout the home and the caged black and gold sconces framed on either side of the mirror are a fun play-off the typical glass sconce.
+We added a gold faucet to accent the lights and a black frame shower door completes the space.

-This amazing backsplash is diamond-shaped handmade tile from Mercury Mosaics and the colors worked perfectly with the rest of the space, as well as the muted green island.
-Adding color to the backsplash and island make the kitchen unique and give it personality, while also allowing it to flow with the rest of the home’s design.
+This amazing backsplash is a diamond-shaped handmade tile from Mercury Mosaics and the colors worked perfectly with the rest of the space, as well as the muted green island.
+Adding color to the backsplash and island makes the kitchen unique and gives it personality, while also allowing it to flow with the rest of the home’s design.
 A custom wood hood becomes a focal point, along with the backsplash with of course our favorite Zephyr insert.

 We had so much fun designing this space out over the last year and literally just finished doing the final touches, such as hanging a beautiful gallery wall within their main entryway.